God is my strength and power, and He makes my way perfect.

 Open a wide eye to the new choices.

-Your word has promised that we can do all things through you because you give us strength.
+Lord, your word has promised that we can do all things through you because you give us strength.
 Our hope is in you, Father.
 Teach us to concentrate on your strengths rather than on our failures.
-Grant us grace to do our part in overcoming difficulties, and give us the wisdom to know when to let you do your part,
+Grant us grace to do our part in overcoming difficulties, and give us the wisdom to know when to let you do your part, amen.

 You shall go out with joy, and be led out with peace; the mountains and the hills shall break forth into singing before you.

-Holding fast to the world of life, so that I may rejoice in the day of Christ that I have not run in vain or labored in vain.
+Holding fast the word of life, so that I may rejoice in the day of Christ that I have not run in vain or labored in vain.

 “These things I have spoken to you, that in Me you may have peace.
 In the world you will have tribulation; but be of good cheer, I have overcome the world.”